UPDATE: This post was last updated on June 25, 2015 to reflect additional cosponsors.

 - Destroying the EPA’s authority to take action to protect our families and communities if states fail to act on their own by letting Governors “opt out,” and letting polluters off the hook.

 And who else has their hands on the proverbial knife?
-Thirty other U.S. Senators joined Senator Capito to support these extremist attacks on public health.
+Thirty-three other U.S. Senators joined Senator Capito to support these extremist attacks on public health.

 We took a look at the records of Senator Capito and her bill’s co-sponsors using our website WhoVotesDirty.com, which tracks polluter contributions to members of Congress and their votes.
 Here’s what we found: